Fun Time Kidz Day Care urban legend: Reception

 Lynne McNeill, an associate professor of folklore at Utah State University, reasoned that the appearance of the building was a catalyst for Fun Time Kidz becoming an urban legend.
-When interviewed by The Salt Lake Tribune, McNeill summarised that "there's just things that visually in our communities are asking for explanation by standing out", concluding that when there isn't an immediate answer, conspiracy theories fill that void, citing Pizzagate as an example of the danger of confusing rumours with reality.
-VT attributed the creepiness of the building and the lack of children to the fact the day care was a failing local business in a low-income neighbourhood.
+When interviewed by The Salt Lake Tribune, McNeill summarized that "there's just things that visually in our communities are asking for explanation by standing out", concluding that when there isn't an immediate answer, conspiracy theories fill that void, citing Pizzagate as an example of the danger of confusing rumors with reality.
+VT attributed the creepiness of the building and the lack of children to the fact the day care was a failing local business in a low-income neighborhood.
 They predicted that the internet would quickly move onto the next subject of interest, naming the Parkland school shooting as an example.
 Mark Klekas, reporting for both KUTV and KJZZ, compared the Facebook Storm event with others that parody Storm Area 51, including joke raids for local liquor stores and The Church of Jesus Christ of Latter-day Saints vault, which prompted intervention from local police.